 As a result, if you’re running an activity club and employees are working in any of these establishments, then they’ll be eligible for a check on this basis.
 For more examples of these specified places, visit page eight of the DBS guidance.

 However, if employees are working in one of these establishments but are not teaching, training, instructing, caring for or supervising children then their eligibility for a DBS Check would be dependent on the frequency of their work there.

 Examples of these roles include employees working in finance or administration working in a school.
-In these cases, the employees would need to work there on more than three days in a 30-day period to be eligible for an Enhanced DBS Check.
+In these cases, the employees would need to work there on three or more days in a 30-day period to be eligible for an Enhanced DBS Check.

 It’s also important to note that this legislation applies to anyone carrying out these roles, even if they’re a volunteer.